-- 3.1.14 In line with National Government limits, B&NES Homesearch policy has set the maximum ceiling on gross total income for households requiring an affordable home as £60,000. - 3.1.15 This is a blunt tool, and the Council expects the cost of different affordable housing products to reflect different types of need in the District.
+- 3.1.18 B&NES Homesearch policy has set the maximum ceiling on gross total income for households requiring an affordable home as £60,000. - 3.1.19 This is a blunt tool, and the Council expects the cost of different affordable housing products to reflect different types of need in the District.
 All affordable housing products should be delivered within set affordability limits.
-The Council expects an overarching affordability test where no one living in an affordable home in the District has to pay more than 25% of their total gross household income in meeting their total housing costs where:
+The Council expects an overarching affordability test where no one living in an affordable home in the District has to pay more than 35% of their total gross household income in meeting their total housing costs where: